Abc-Arbitrage/Zerio/README.md

 Right now, the message type id is an unsigned integer value that is supposed to uniquely identify a message type.
 The current implementation is pretty naive and computes a CRC32 hash of the message full type name by convention.
 Changing a message type name would be a breaking change.

+## Sessions and workers

+Windows Registered I/O (RIO) uses a programming model where all I/O operations are asynchronous.
+You enqueue sends and receives operations of one socket, and you can observe one or several completion queues to be notified when these operations are completed.
+In Zerio, we have the concept of session and workers.

+* A `RioSession` wraps a socket that is used for the bidirectional communication between a client and a server.
+A client has one active session, whereas a server has one session per client.

+* A `RioWorker` is a component responsible for handling asynchronous I/O operation completions.
+Since it's possible to share a RIO completion queue among several sockets, it's also possible to have a `RioWorker` instance responsible for several sessions I/O operation completions.
+A client only needs one `RioWorker` because it only has one session, but a Zerio server can be configured to use several workers.
+This allows to scale the handling of incoming messages.
+Typically, a worker wraps a RIO completion queue and has a background thread responsible for polling it and process completion notifications.

+## Buffer management and serialization

+Windows Registered I/O (RIO) requires you to register and manage the buffers that will be use for sends and receives on the sockets.
+You typically register a very large buffer and then refer to segments of it for your I/O operations.
+In Zerio, each `RioSession` has its own RIO registered buffer and slices it in segments.
+When a send occurs on the session, Zerio use as much segment buffers as needed.
+A simple message is usually way smaller than a buffer segment so only one is needed.
+However, the serialization engine is using a specific `UnsafeBinaryWriter' which can acquire several buffers if the serialized message data should span over multiple segments (several send operation would then logically be posted).
+The serialization of the message occurs directly to the RIO buffers and no unecessary copies is needed.

+## Framing and deserialization

+When a receive operation completes on the session socket, the received bytes are offered to the `MessageFramer`.
+The message framer is able to frame messages and to reference the underlying RIO buffers contening them.
+Typically, a receive operation and its associated RIO buffer segment concerns one or many messages.
+But if a message spans across several buffer segments, the `MessageFramer` is able to keep track of all of them, and a specific `UnsafeBinaryReader` is used by the serialization engine to materialize the message from the multiple buffer segments, avoiding any extra copy.
+The buffer segments are automatically released as soon as possible by the message framer.